top of page

 4. Get Professional Help

-If you or your law firm’s internal marketing team is not tracking this shift or does not have the bandwidth to manage cross-platform SEO, consider partnering with a marketing professional who understands legal workflows and visibility trends.
-For example, my services at Fisher Marketing Services LLC include fractional CMO support, LinkedIn profile optimization for attorneys, SEO planning, and brand alignment across platforms.
+If you or your law firm’s internal marketing team is not tracking this shift or does not have the bandwidth to manage cross-platform SEO, consider partnering with a marketing professional who understands legal workflows and visibility trends - like me.
+At Fisher Marketing Services LLC, I include fractional CMO support, LinkedIn (and other social media) profile optimization for your firm and attorneys, SEO planning, and brand alignment across platforms.
+I can help you get organized and set up with a winning, actionable strategy.

 If your law firm is not seeing the same click volume or quality leads from your website, Google’s AI Overview may be part of the reason.
 Visibility now comes from having a consistent, optimized presence across multiple platforms, not just from a strong website home age.